Mertsalov/Unity_ML-Agents_Tennis/README.md

 These steps only need to be performed once.

-### Instructions
+## Instructions

 The detailed instructions are in `Tennis.ipynb` and `Report.pdf` to get started with training your own agent!

-### Examine the State and Action Spaces
+## Project environment details (incl. the State and Action Spaces)
 In this environment, two agents control rackets to bounce a ball over a net.
 If an agent hits the ball over the net, it receives a reward of +0.1.
 If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.
 Thus, the goal of each agent is to keep the ball in play.

 The observation space consists of 8 variables corresponding to the position and velocity of the ball and racket.
 Each agent receives its own, local observation.
 Two continuous actions are available, corresponding to movement toward (or away from) the net, and jumping.

+Number of agents: 2
+Size of each action: 2
+There are 2 agents.
+Each observes a state with length: 3x8=24

 The task is episodic, and in order to solve the environment, your agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).
 Specifically,